-Extended periods of social distancing and physical isolation, coping with the loss of a loved one, and recovering from illness can all put strains on our mental and emotional wellbeing.
-According to the U.S. Department of Health and Human Services, the stress of a pandemic often results in the following: difficulty with concentration, irregular sleep patterns, heightened stress, worsening of preexisting chronic and mental health problems, and fear about getting ill.
+Extended periods of social distancing and physical isolation caused by the COVID-19 pandemic can all put strains on our mental and emotional wellbeing.
+According to the U.S. Department of Health and Human Services, the stress of a pandemic can result in negative effects on mental health.
+Some people have reported difficulty with concentration, irregular sleep patterns, heightened stress, worsening of preexisting chronic and mental health problems, and fear of getting ill.

 Below are tips for maintaining mental health, adapted from a video talk with Gordon, The National Institute of Mental Health.

-Facebook groups: These groups aim to provide resources and support for coronavirus survivors.
-Survivors are able to post about shared experiences, get resources, and ask advice.
+- Facebook groups: These groups aim to provide resources and support for coronavirus survivors.
+Survivors are able to post about shared experiences, get resources, and ask for advice.